andywiecko/Majoranapp/DEVELOPER_GUIDE.md

 ### Models repacking

-To make model name available from JSON input script, one have to modify the `ModelSelector` class.
+To make the model name available from the JSON input script, one has to modify the `ModelSelector` class.
 In `Majoranapp/Majoranapp_bits/Parsers/ModelSelector.hpp`
 in function